maorcc/citymind_water_meter/README.md

 ![Water Meter Reading Chart](https://user-images.githubusercontent.com/255973/87365060-eada9980-c57d-11ea-915a-0c1da95c2d4f.png "Water Meter Reading")

+### Why the 100 liter limitation?
+(Only in Israel)
+Almost all water meters in Israel have the minimum resolution that is no less than 100 liters.

+The reason for that is religious.
+It allows normal use of water during a Saturday to not always triggers an electric pulse.
+You can find all kosher water meters reasoning [in this article](https://www.zomet.org.il/?CategoryID=198&ArticleID=697#_Toc334393456).

+Unfortunately, the 100 liter limitation in Israel reduces the water meter capabilities to identify water leaks.

+*Glatt Kosher water meters* can support fine metering resolution because they have automatic timers that shut the meter down completely during Saturdays.

 ### Credits
 This project was inspired by the [Read Your Meter](https://github.com/eyalcha/read_your_meter "Read Your Meter") project, made by my neighbor [eyalcha](https://github.com/eyalcha/).